JhonEgbret/Geopolis/Nekocious Neko.md

 - Change in musical style due to influence from Mathias and Flory, of the Kinrin Criminal Group - Album Name: No Place in The Snow
 - Halfway through its production, Nekocious receives the news that her species has been considered extinct by the Interstellar Government, as she has been marked as dead, and her brother as well.
 - A profound sadness and dread strike NEKOUTA in its core
+## 6 MONTHS LATER
 - The album is finished.
-## 1750
-- It is published independently, with the album being recorded in over 300,000 CC's simultaneously then sold
+- It is published independently at first, with the album being recorded in over 100,000 CC's simultaneously then sold
 - The world rapidly takes notice, Nekocious is alive, at the time called Livertania.
 - NEKOCIOUS hides a carto number within the CC Case for negotiations -> It quickly becomes flooded
 - They buy a Carto Conceiver from Mecina and head to the moon of Tephades to handle negotiation offers